olbrichattila/edatutorial/episode-002/README.md

 - Send Cancel Order Email Service
   - Consumes: `paymentFailed`
 - Invoice Service
-  - Consumes: PaymentSucceeded
+  - Consumes: `PaymentSucceeded`
   - Creates an invoice
-  - Produces: InvoiceCreated
+  - Produces: `InvoiceCreated`
 - Send Invoice Email Service
- - Consumes: InvoiceCreated
+ - Consumes: `InvoiceCreated`
 - Log message Created
-  - Store log in database, any other consumer or producer can send this event on error or info
+  - Reacts to `LogEventEmitted` Store log in database, any other consumer or producer can send this event on error or info

 ---